 The Center is leasing medical equipment classified as a capital lease.
 The economic substance of this lease is that the Center is financing the acquisition of the equipment through the lease and, accordingly, it is recorded in the Center's assets and liabilities.
-Included in property and equipment on the accompanying statement of financial position as of December 31, 2015, is equipment acquired under a capital lease with a capitalized cost of \$70,050, less accumulated depreciation of \$38,950.
-Depreciation of assets under capital lease charged to expense totaled \$10,623 for the year ended December 31, 2015.
+Included in property and equipment on the accompanying statement of financial position as of December 31, 2016 and 2015, is equipment acquired under a capital lease with a capitalized cost of \$70,050, less accumulated depreciation of \$49,573 and \$38,950, respectively.
+Depreciation of assets under capital lease charged to expense totaled \$10,623 for the year ended December 31, 2016 and 2015.

-During 2015, the Center had the following capital lease obligation:
+The Center had the following capital lease obligation at December 31: